 Pole Fighting (Ex)

-At 2nd level, as an immediate action, a dragoon can shorten the grip on his spear, lance, or polearm with reach and use it against adjacent targets.
-This action results in a –4 penalty on attack rolls with that weapon until he spends another immediate action to return to the normal grip.
-The penalty is reduced by –1 for every four levels beyond 2nd.
+At 1st level, a dragoon can shorten the grip on his spear, lance, or polearm with reach and use it against adjacent targets as an immediate action.
+While under this effect, this removes the reach special feature from the weapon.
+The dragoon can spend another immediate action to return to the normal grip.

 Armor Training (Ex)